hankfanchiu/chime/README.md

 ## Future Implementations

 Chime is only a few degrees above being considered an MVP.
-The features that will be added in the future are listed in the [future implementations][future] outline.
+The features that will be added are listed in the [future implementations][future] outline.

 [chime]: http://chime.audio
 [proposal]: ./docs/proposal.md